 “Martini, shaken not stirred” – James Bond, Goldfinger, 1964

-Cocktails are a great way for your customers enjoying their favourite spirits and liquors and a great way for you to increase sales.
+Cocktails are a great way for your customers to enjoy their favourite spirits and liquors and a great way for you to increase sales.
 CGA strategy, the drinks industry market researchers, reckon that 1 in 5 venues offer some form of cocktail and providing customers with a cocktail offering can also increase sales of spirits in single serves and with mixers.

 Here are some tips to help you serve them the right way.
 You don’t have to be Tom Cruise or the International Bar Tender of the Year to serve up quality drinks and here’s my list of essential kit and top tips.